 Ramon Tiu works as an Assistant Professor of molecular medicine at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, Cleveland, Ohio, USA, and is Associate Staff in the Department of Translational Hematology and Oncology Research and Department of Hematologic Oncology and Blood Disorders.
 He completed his medical school training at the University of Santo Tomas Faculty of Medicine and Surgery in the Philippines and subsequently pursued internal medicine training in Cleveland Clinic from 2003 to 2006.
-He pursued further research training in experimental hematology as a bone marrow failure research fellow at the Cleveland Clinic under the tutelage of Dr. Jaroslaw P. Maciejewski which he continued throughout his fellowship training in hematology and oncology in the same institution.
+He pursued further research training in experimental hematology as a bone marrow failure research fellow at the Cleveland Clinic.
 He is well published in the area of single nucleotide polymorphism arrays especially in their clinical application in myeloid malignancies like MDS and AML.
 He is a Young Investigator Awardee from the MDS Foundation and the Aplastic Anemia and MDS International Foundation and a prior recipient of a T32 research award from Case Western Reserve University.
 He is board certified in internal medicine, hematology, and oncology.
 He is involved in both clinical and translational research, focusing mainly on the field of myeloproliferative neoplasms and bone marrow failure syndromes.